-Turn the dial to the right three times.
-Stop on your second number the third time.
+- Turn the dial counterclockwise twice past the second number and stop on the third time.

 - Turn the dial clockwise once past the third number and stop on that number on the second turn.

 - Turn the dial to 0 and the safe should open.

 If this doesn't work, try reversing the directions.
 Begin with counterclockwise turns and then turn clockwise and finally turn counterclockwise again before setting the dial to 0.

 You Know the Serial Number

 The safe manufacturer keeps a record of the original combination and will provide it to the safe owner upon presentation of the model number, serial number and proof of ownership.
 The model number and serial number should be imprinted on the door or on the back of the safe.
 Unfortunately, Sears, Roebuck and Co. is not the big, bustling enterprise it once was and may no longer keep track of its safe records.